Applies to: Windows 10.

 Let’s take a shortcut to a website as an example.
 Here I have a shortcut on my desktop to ‘https://www.pcinnercircle.co.uk’.

-Windows 10 comes with the web browser Edge installed and my shortcut looks like this
+Windows 10 comes with the web browser Edge installed and my shortcut looks like thisshortcut_edge

 When I click on it, it opens in MS Edge.